Ajai Malhotra: Personal life

+His father is Om Prakash Malhotra who was an Indian Army Officer and served as the 10th Chief of Army Staff of the Indian Army from 1978-1981.
+He also served as an Indian Ambassador to Indonesia and Governor of Punjab.

 Ajai Malhotra is married to Ira Malhotra, who is a teacher and was the founding editor of 'Parenting' magazine in India.
-She launched the warship, the INS Trikand, which was delivered to India from Russia during his tenure.
+He launched the warship, the INS Trikand, which was delivered to India from Russia during his tenure.